WHY INSTITUTIONS SHOULD BE LEERY OF THIS AUTHENTICATION CLAIM

 - Keystroke analysis has been almost completely ineffective with an accuracy rate that is 27X less accurate than gesture/signatures and does not meet NIST % guidelines for biometrics.
 Verdict: FAIL

 - The use of challenge questions.
-The latest IRS hacking attack made it publically known that the criminals were able to successfully answer the challenge questions 50% of the time.
+The latest IRS hacking attack made it publicly known that the criminals were able to successfully answer the challenge questions 50% of the time.
 Why settle for 50%?
 Verdict: FAIL

 - Most of these programs ask students to download software onto personal PCs.
 What if these computers become infected?
 Verdict: FAIL